201-568-6093

 • greensections_bullets

-Contact a wildlife rehabilitator.
-Do not keep the animal in your home.
-It is illegal to house injured/orphaned wildlife without the proper training and credentials.
+Contact a licensed wildlife rehabilitator right away.
+Do not attempt to care for the animal yourself, it is illegal to keep injured or orphaned wildlife without the proper permits and training.

 Local Wildlife Rehabilitators Accepting Opossums